 One of the main draws for spending New Year’s Eve in Barcelona is the weather.
 At the end (and beginning!) of the year, temperatures tend to hover between 12 and 18°C, and it’s not uncommon to have the sun shining all day long!
 Definitely a far cry from the weather at home. ;)

 Since the temperatures are so mild, it’s the perfect weather for sightseeing – you can take your time wandering the beautiful streets and admiring sights without having to wrap up in a gazillion layers.
-The fresh sea breeze and lovely rays of sun will perk you up!
+The fresh sea breeze and lovely rays of the sun will perk you up!
 There really is no better way to cure any winter blues you may be having and start the new year feeling refreshed and rejuvenated.

-Celebrating in Barcelona
+Dinner in Barcelona

 As well as the official celebration at Plaça d’Espanya there are other parties taking place across the whole city.
 Here are some of my personal favourites: